aphorise/hashicorp.packer-ubuntu16-xenial-xerus/README.md

 ## Usage
-Make all changes as required (such as locations, eg: `d-i mirror/country string Netherlands` in ``ui-input.http/pressed_debian10-buster.cfg``) and thereafter commence with build using `packer` CLI:
+Make all changes as required (hostnames, etc.) and thereafter commence with build using `packer` CLI:

 ```bash
 packer validate ubuntu-16.04.2-xenial-xerus.json && \